 Most Digital Audio Workstations have integrated digital mixers that are able to perform almost all functions of a physical mixer.
 This means you don’t have to worry about mixer functionality as much as you need to worry about audio signal capture/recording and playback.

 I wrote this post to explain mixers and their application to the home studio so that I can help anyone having the challenge of deciding whether to purchase one or not.

 So, do you need a mixer for your home music studio?

-If you’re just getting started in music production or you run a simple home studio, with a simplified recording process then you do not need a mixer, most of the controls that mixers have are pretty much embedded in most Digital Audio Workstations.
+If you’re just getting started in music production or run a simple home studio, with a simplified recording process then you do not need a mixer because most of the extra controls that are on mixers can be found in most Digital Audio Workstations.
 Plus these controls can be tweaked to a greater extent within a DAW compared to a physical mixer.

 With that said, your decision is highly dependent on what you prefer to work with and your overall long term goals.
 If you have the space and can cover the cost of a new mixer then you can try purchasing one, especially if you’re looking to experiment and make discoveries with that can help your overall music production.